Planetary Age Calculator

 Jupiter's year is roughly 11.862615 Earth years.

-The calculator performs exactly these kinds of divisions automatically for every supported planet when you enter your age.
+The calculator performs exactly these kinds of divisions automatically for every supported planet when you enter your age, which makes it easy to compare the whole solar system at once.

 Comparison of Planetary Years

 The table below summarizes how long each planet takes to orbit the Sun, and how that affects your calculated age.
-Once you run the calculator, you can compare the pattern of values you see to this table to better understand the results.
+Once you run the calculator, compare the pattern of values you see to this reference.
+It helps explain why Mercury gives very large birthday counts while Neptune gives tiny fractions of a year for the same person.

-Jupiter 11.862615 Very few birthdays for the same Earth lifetime
+Jupiter 11.862615 Very few birthdays because one year is nearly 12 Earth years long

 Saturn 29.447498 Even fewer birthdays; one Saturn year spans decades